Air pollution statistics - air emissions accounts

 Intensity of acidifying gas emissions

 The ratio of acidifying gas emissions in tonnes of SO2-eq. per million euros of gross value added (GVA) measures the intensity of acidifying gas emissions of industries (Figure 4).
-In 2014, agriculture, forestry and fishing showed the highest intensity with 39.4 grammes per euro.
+In 2015, agriculture, forestry and fishing showed the highest intensity with42.2 grammes per euro.
 This is due to the fact that the agriculture, forestry and fishing industry has large emissions of ammonia and has a comparatively low contribution to the GVA of the economy.
-Compared to the year 2009 the intensity of acidifying gas emissions decreased in all main industries.
+Compared to the year 2010 the intensity of acidifying gas emissions decreased in all main industries.
 The biggest decrease was recorded for manufacturing industry (32 %), followed by electricity, gas and air conditioning supply (30 %).

 Ozone precursor emissions by economic activity